Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and flux gauge groups

+\begin{remark}[Existence of maximal ideal] Existence of the maximal ideal $\fGo$ is not obvious \emph{a priori}.
+In Proposition \ref{prop:Nsubalgebraprop} we show that all constraining subalgebras (and \emph{a fortiori} ideals) must belong to $\fN$, which is itself a constraining ideal and hence maximal.
+Nontrivial, non-maximal, examples of constraining ideals will appear in Lemma \ref{lemma:fGc} and Proposition \ref{prop:Noffideal}. \end{remark}

-We are now ready to state the main theorem of this section, which constructs the constraint gauge ideal $\fGo\subset\fG$ and its local momentum form.
+We can now state the main theorem of this section, which constructs the constraint gauge ideal $\fGo\subset\fG$ and its local momentum form.
 We will present the proof of this theorem in the forthcoming Section \ref{sec:proofofThm}.

 \begin{theorem}[Characterization of the constraint gauge ideal] The constraint gauge ideal coincides with the on-shell flux annihilator ideal

 Moreover, $\fGo$ admits a $\Sigma$-equivariant (Definition \ref{def:equivariance}), constraining, local, momentum form,